First impressions are everything, especially online. But is your website making the right one for your brand?

 With that in mind, there are a few design rules every site should generally follow:

-- Stay abreast of modern design trends like single-page navigation.
-Failure to keep up could lead to your site looking outmoded or archaic.
+Stay abreast of modern design trends like single-page navigation.
+Failure to keep up could lead to your site looking dated, which impacts the user's perception of your entire business.

 Everything about your site, from the typeface to the colors down to your business’s logo, should be designed to inspire a particular reaction from your users.
 People respond pretty much immediately to color — it’s the first thing they notice.
 For that reason, I’d advise doing a bit of research into the most popular website color schemes in your industry, as well as the connotations different colors might have.

-Last but certainly not least, let’s talk about your logo itself.
-Although color is the first thing people notice on your site, your corporate logo is the second.
-You thus need to think very carefully about the sort of message you want to convey — a playful logo might have cartoonish imagery and a large font, while one that’s meant to convey innovation might look artistic, intricate, or unusual.
+There is a lot that goes into branding, and your website is the first stop for defining your brand.
+While color is the first thing people notice on your site, your corporate logo is another important part of your branding.
+Your logo should match the style of your website and the message you want to convey — a playful logo might have cartoonish imagery and large font, while one that’s meant to convey innovation might look artistic, intricate, or unusual.
+Your website needs to be consistent with the feel and message of your logo.

-Think of your website as something of a business card.
+Think of your website as your storefront that is open 24/7.
 It’s the first impression most of your online customers will have of your brand.
 If that impression isn’t a good one, you will lose out on leads.